Clausura 2025 Liga MX final phase

 The Clausura 2025 Liga MX final phase was played between 26 April and 25 May 2025.
 A total of ten teams competed in the final phase to decide the champions of the Apertura 2024 Liga MX season.

 For the fourth straight season, the number of clubs qualifying for the quarter-finals was six while the teams qualifying for the reclassification is four.
 The four clubs qualified for the reclassification competed in the "play-in" round, a tournament modeled after the NBA play-in tournament.

 Toluca defeated América 2–0 on aggregate to win their eleventh title.
-As winners, Toluca will face América (Apertura 2024 champion) at the 2025 Campeón de Campeones.
+As winners, Toluca faced América (Apertura 2024 champion) at the 2025 Campeón de Campeones.

 Qualified teams

 The following teams qualified for the championship stage.

 In the following tables, the number of appearances, last appearance, and previous best result count only those in the short tournament era starting from Invierno 1996 (not counting those in the long tournament era from 1943–44 to 1995–96).